5 initiatives to inspire guests to protect the oceans

 Establishing a marine conservation program is an excellent way to educate your guests about the importance of protecting the oceans.

 How to take action?
-By collaborating with local organizations and marine conservation experts to offer educational activities, such as talks, workshops and field trips to marine protected areas.
+By collaborating with local organizations and experts in marine conservation to offer educational activities, such as talks, workshops, and excursions to protected marine areas.

 2 - Say goodbye to single-use plastics